judeharding/booking-app/README.md

     All other variables should be created when needed To run ALL packages inside the app, type -- go run . -- in terminal

-A MAP allows you to store key/value pairs
+A MAP allows you to store key/value pairs - downside, they all have to be STRINGS A STRUCT allows you to store key/value pairs - but can be multiple datatypes.